Find out which cards are best to use to pay your taxes. Make sure your rewards outweigh the IRS processing fees.

 To help you decide, we asked experts to provide their picks for the best cards with which to pay your taxes.

 See related: 1099-C surprise: Canceled debt often taxed as income

 You might be able to actually make money

-According to Sean Bryant, founder of One Smart Dollar, many people don’t know this, but you can actually make money when you pay your tax bill with a credit card.
+According to Sean Bryant, founder of One Smart Dollar, many people don’t know you can actually make money when you pay your tax bill with a credit card.

 First, it can be a quick and easy way to meet the minimum spend on a new credit card and earn a sign-up bonus.

 In addition, some credit cards even give you the chance to earn elite status with airlines or hotels – with a spending requirement – so your bill will help you earn that.